MichaelNeas/stay-in-touch/README.md

 # Contaxe
-Application designed for you to keep in touch with contacts in your google phone or delete them if you don't need them anymore
+Application designed for you to keep in touch with contacts in your phone or delete them

 Fetching contacts apple developer [docs](https://developer.apple.com/documentation/contacts)